 At this point we have a little over 9 weeks until our new berry baby is here, so we’re scrambling to fit in as much as we can before then.
 This was our reason for visiting a swamp in the hottest part of the summer, which otherwise would have seemed somewhat foolish.
 The temperature yesterday was 97 degrees in Columbia, but the “real feel” was 115, according to the park ranger we spoke with.
-It actually felt like being in a sauna!
+As you might imagine, it felt like being in a sauna.

 The activities at Congaree are fairly limited, as is the terrain.
 One of the only kid-friendly options is the 2.4m boardwalk trail, which has been flooded for the last three months.
 Many people choose to canoe down the Congaree River, starting in Columbia and paddling all the way into the park.
 Unfortunately for us, the river trail is highly adventurous, requiring several “portages” along the way (hopping out and carrying your boat around fallen trees, for example), and I couldn’t find a river guide who would take kids under 6, so we stuck with hiking for this park visit.

-We picnicked on the banks of the Congaree River at Granby Park in Columbia.
+We picnicked on the banks of the Congaree River at Granby Park in Columbia and watched people float past us in tubes.
 The park wasn’t especially clean, but it served our purpose of seeing the water this national park is named for.
-We saw a bunch of people tubing down the river.

 2 done, 60 to go.
 In other Bartos park news, we have decided to get a scratch off chart.
 Next NP trip is in three weeks!